j-w-yun/gdax-api-python/README.md

     client.limit_sell(client.ETH_USD, price=3000, size=1)

-_caution_ : limit buy and limit sell will not be rejected under any circumstance if post_only="True" (default) is set to "False"
+__Caution__ : Even when an order is posted above or below mid-market price, limit buy or limit sell, respectively, will not be rejected if post_only="True" (default) is set to "False"

 Market buy